-A bank's profitability affects its long-term survivability.
-A bank can retain its earnings, expanding its capital buffer, or put them to work addressing problematic loans, potentially making the bank more resilient in tough times.
-However, banks that are losing money have less ability to do those things.
+How profitable a bank is has an effect on its safety and soundness.
+A bank can retain its earnings, expanding its capital cushion, or use them to deal with problematic loans, potentially making the bank more resilient in times of trouble.
+Losses, on the other hand, reduce a bank's ability to do those things.

-One widely used way to measure a bank's earnings is return on equity, calculated by dividing net income (profit, basically) by total equity.
-The most recent annualized quarterly return on equity for Dime Community Bank was 9.20 percent, above the national average of 8.10 percent.
+One important measure of a bank's earnings is return on equity, calculated by dividing net income (essentially profit) by total equity.
+Dime Community Bank's most recent annualized quarterly return on equity was 9.20 percent, above the national average of 8.10 percent.

-For the twelve months ended December 31, 2017, the bank recorded net income of $55.8 million on total equity of $643.3 million.
-The bank experienced an annualized return on average assets, or ROA, of 0.90 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.00 percent.
+For the twelve months ended December 31, 2017, the bank reported net income of $55.8 million on total equity of $643.3 million.
+The bank reported an annualized return on average assets, or ROA, of 0.90 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.00 percent.